GA-NIFS: Black hole and host galaxy properties of two z$\simeq$6.8 quasars from the NIRSpec IFU

-To create a 3D cube for the quasar emission, we require a model for the quasar spectrum, for which we consider two approaches.
-The first approach is to consider the observed spectrum of the brightest spaxel, the centre of the quasar emission, under the assumption that the host emission is negligible.
-We refer to this as the `N\&B Quasar Subtraction', as this will include both the narrow and broad components of the central spaxel spectrum.
-Our second approach is to fit the integrated quasar spectrum with a model for both the BLR and non-BLR line components.
-We use the BLR component of the quasar spectrum (the red curve in Figure \ref{fig:QuasarFit}) for the subtraction, and refer to this as the `BLR Quasar Subtraction'.
-Our process for integrating and fitting the quasar spectrum is described in detail below in Section \ref{sec:QuasarLineFitting}.
+\textit{Step 2, Quasar spectral model:} To perform the quasar subtraction we require a 3D quasar model cube to subtract from the initial quasar and host cube.
+To create a 3D cube for the quasar emission, alongside the PSF shape (spatial x,y dimensions) we also need a model for the quasar spectrum (spectral $\lambda$ dimension), for which we consider two approaches.
+The first approach is to use the observed spectrum of the brightest spaxel, the centre of the quasar emission, under the assumption that the host line emission is negligible.
+We refer to this as the `N\&B Quasar Subtraction', as this quasar cube includes both the narrow (N) and broad (B) components of the central spectrum, and so both components will be subtracted.
+Our second approach is to use a model of the BLR component of the quasar spectrum.
+We take this model from our fit to the integrated quasar spectrum (the red curve in Figure \ref{fig:QuasarFit}, with values quoted in Table \ref{tab:QSOLines}).
+This quasar model only includes the BLR component of the fit, and so we refer to this as the `BLR Quasar Subtraction' as only the BLR emission is subtracted from the initial cube.
+Our process for integrating and fitting the quasar spectrum is described in detail in Section \ref{sec:QuasarLineFitting}.